yv-or/yv-or.github.io/README.md

 ## Publish
 Replace the files in your existing personal `yv-or.github.io` repository and push.
 Do not create a new repository or change the Pages URL.

+## Note

+This portfolio was built by Rovy Dalusung with AI assistance.
+The content was reviewed, personalized, and understood by yvor.